codedragon/code_reviews/slides.md

-# A bug is a general term used to describe any unexpected problem with hardware or software.
+# A general term used to describe any unexpected problem with hardware or software.